About this Policy

 FMA uses sound and image recordings of our events to enable us to improve our events, and for promotional purposes.

-Participants can contact FMA to express preferences or advise of any sensitivities relating to the use of your image or intellectual property on +61 3 8641 6603.
+Participants can contact FMA to express preferences or advise of any sensitivities relating to the use of your image or intellectual property by emailing [email protected] or calling on +61 3 8641 6666.

 FMA may use your personal information for the purposes of direct marketing to members and non-members.
 Such marketing may include, but is not limited to, the products and services that FMA provide for both personal and professional development.
 At times these products and services may include special offers from third parties.

 FMA complies with obligations under the Do Not Call Register Act 2006 (Cth) and the Spam Act 2003 (Cth).

 The Association provides the opportunity to opt-out of receiving marketing material in communications provided from the Association to you, such as forms, letters or emails, or you can contact us using the details below or log-in to our website at www.fma.com.au